devendran-odin/BlogPost/README.md

 rails generate controller BlogPosts
 ```
 creates an controller called **blog_posts_controller.rb**
-we can pass additional arguments to create an view(tempalte) and corresponding route for that
+we can pass additional arguments to create an view(template) and corresponding route for that action